medialab/minet/docs/cli.md

 Optional Arguments:
   --rate-limit RATE_LIMIT       Authorized number of hits by minutes.
 Defaults
-                                to 6.
-Rcfile key: crowdtangle.rate_limit.
-Can
-                                also be configured in a .minetrc file as "crowdtangle.rate_limit" or read from the
+                                to `6`.
+Can also be configured in a .minetrc file as "crowdtangle.rate_limit" or read from
-                                MINET_CROWDTANGLE_RATE_LIMIT env variable.
+                                the MINET_CROWDTANGLE_RATE_LIMIT env variable.
   -t, --token TOKEN             CrowdTangle dashboard API token.
 Rcfile key:
                                 crowdtangle.token.
 Can also be configured in a .minetrc file as "crowdtangle.token" or read